-Furniture From Brazil: Why Import It?
+Pine Furniture From Brazil: Importer Guide

 Brazilian pine furniture has quietly become one of the more competitive options for importers across North America, Europe, and the Middle East.
 The combination of solid wood construction, competitive pricing, FSC certification availability, and a mature export infrastructure makes it worth a serious look — even if you've never sourced from Brazil before.